usecakework/docs/docs/reference/cli/usage.md

 | ```name``` (string) | Yes | Name of the token to create. |

 ### ```cakework new```
-Initialize a new Cakework app.
+Initialize a new Cakework project.

 ```
 cakework new <name> --lang <lang>